Quiroga, Michoacán: Political structure

 The aldermen approve or disapprove laws proposed by the president, as well as requests made by the public.
 The municipality has 7 aldermen, each of whom heads one of the following committees: Indigenous Affairs, Urban Development, Health, Ecology and Environment, Women's Affairs, Public Education, Agricultural Affairs.
 The trustee is responsible for guarding the municipal heritage, as well as dispensing justice and ensuring the correct use of resources through the Municipal Treasury.

 History

 Prehispanic Era

 Quiroga is a municipality that started before the colonial era.
 Quiroga was an indispensable road from Purepecha capital “Tzintzuntzan” to the ceremonial center “Zacapu”.
 Zacapu was known as “Cocupao” which means “Lugar de recepción” ("Place of reception").
 This municipality was not widely known in the prehispanic era.
+Although Quiroga was a small town with a limited population, its proximity to other important purepecha centers, such as Tzintzuntzan and Zacapu, allowed it to play an important role in the region's cultural and economic interactions.
+This geographic location facilitated the frequent exchange of goods, resources, and customs, integrating Quiroga into the broader Purepecha commercial network that connected various towns across the empire.

 Colony

 When the Order of the Franciscans arrived at Quiroga, they gave it the name San Diego Cocupao, by San Diego Alcala, a name that so far leads the parish.
 After the arrival of the Spaniards, it began to grow in population leading to the city of today.

 Quiroga was established as a town, by territorial law, on December 10, 1831.

 By decree of the State Congress on September 6, 1852, it was called Villa de Quiroga, to honor the memory of bishop of Michoacan, Don Vasco de Quiroga.